mntsx/torch_nd_conv/README.md

-# PyTorch FoldND UnfoldND ConvND Repository
+# PyTorch ND Convonvolution Repository

 ## Introduction

-Welcome to the **PyTorch FoldND UnfoldND ConvND** repository, a Python-based implementation of n-dimensional convolution operations using PyTorch.
+Welcome to the **torch_nd_conv** repository, a Python-based implementation of n-dimensional convolution operations using PyTorch.
 This repository introduces a flexible and generalized approach to convolution operations beyond the native capabilities of PyTorch, enabling convolutions in arbitrary dimensions.

 ### Key Features